Machine Learning For Dummies - Luca Massaron - E-Book

 Foolish Assumptions

-This book is designed for novice and professional alike.
+This book is designed for novices and professionals alike.
 You can either read this book from cover to cover or look up topics and treat the book as a reference guide.
-However, we’ve made some assumptions about your level of knowledge when we put the book together.
-You should already know how to use your device and work with the operating system that supports it.
+However, we've made some assumptions about your level of knowledge when we put the book together.
+You should already be familiar with using your device and working with the operating system that supports it.
 You also know how to perform tasks like downloading files and installing applications.
-You can interact with Internet well enough to locate the resources you need to work with the book.
+You can interact with the Internet well enough to locate the resources you need.
 You know how to work with archives, such as the .zip file format.
 Finally, a basic knowledge of math is helpful.

 Icons Used in This Book